Qiskit/qiskit-ibmq-provider/README.md

 > `qiskit-ibmq-provider` package / version `0.14` of the `qiskit` package)
 > legacy Quantum Experience or QConsole (v1) accounts are no longer supported.
 > If you are still using a v1 account, please follow the steps described in
-> [update instructions](#updating-to-the-new-IBM-Q-Experience) to update your account.
+> [update instructions](#updating-to-the-new-IBM-Quantum) to update your account.

-### Configure your IBM Quantum Experience credentials
+### Configure your IBM Quantum credentials

-1. Create an IBM Quantum Experience account or log in to your existing account by visiting the [IBM Quantum Experience login page].
+1. Create an IBM Quantum account or log in to your existing account by visiting the [IBM Quantum login page].

-2. Copy (and/or optionally regenerate) your API token from your [IBM Quantum Experience account page].
+2. Copy (and/or optionally regenerate) your API token from your [IBM Quantum account page].

 3. Take your token from step 2, here called `MY_API_TOKEN`, and run: